Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 Are there any decent properties for $100k in Ivory Coast, or is it all scams?

-Buying in popular or upscale areas of Ivory Coast for $100k is technically possible, but you would need to accept a very small or older unit, a property that needs serious renovation, or a location on the less desirable edge of an otherwise nice commune.
+Buying in popular or upscale areas of Ivory Coast like Cocody (Riviera, Angre, Deux-Plateaux) or Marcory for $100k is technically possible, but you would need to accept a very small or older unit, one that likely needs renovation, or a non-prime micro-location within those communes, and in Plateau, $100k is simply not a realistic budget for a decent home.

 What property types can I afford for $100k in Ivory Coast (studio, land, old house)?

-At approximately 56 million XOF, your realistic options in Ivory Coast include an older studio or 1-bedroom apartment, a modest small house in outer communes, or a standard urban plot of land in emerging areas with proper documentation.
+At about 56 million XOF in Ivory Coast, the property types realistically available to you include an older studio or one-bedroom apartment, a modest two-bedroom in cheaper communes like Yopougon or Abobo, a small older house in outer areas, or a standard urban plot with clean title in an emerging commune.

 What's a realistic budget to get a comfortable property in Ivory Coast as of 2026?